18 High Protein Meals: Delicious Recipes for a Powerful Diet

 Cold-water fatty fish like salmon and tuna deliver anti-inflammatory omega-3s alongside protein to balance high protein meals.

 Nutrient-dense whole eggs brimming with protein shouldn’t be feared – the cholesterol myth has been debunked!
-Egg whites make great high protein additions, too.
+Egg whites make successful high protein additions, too.

 Thick, creamy Greek or Icelandic yogurt packs up to twice as much protein as regular yogurt to balance high protein meals.